 The quintessential English villages and towns of Bucks, such as Long Crendon, Turville and Marlow, have all offered gorgeous backdrops to Midsomer Murders for many years.
 In fact the popularity for visiting these locations has led to a number of Midsomer tours being made available, some guided and some self-guided.

 Based at Pinewood Studios, the James Bond franchise uses the gorgeous Bucks countryside as a location when it's not jetsetting round the globe.
 Did you know that Stoke Park played host to the epic golfing duel in 'Goldfinger' and was also featured in 'Bridget Jones' Diary'?
-Other blockbusters such as 'Star Wars' and the 'Marvel' series have also been filmed there and soon you'll be able to visit Pinewood too.
-A new multimillion pound visitor attraction is to be built with film-inspired experiences and visits to live sets expected to be on offer.
-The site will also expand into a hub for screen skills and training to further support the UK's production industry.
+Other blockbusters such as 'Star Wars' and the 'Marvel' series have also been filmed there and soon you'll hopefully be able to visit Pinewood too.
+A planning application for Screen Hub UK has been submitted which would include a new multimillion pound visitor attraction with film-inspired experiences, a hub for screen skills and training to further support the UK's production industry.
 Nearby Black Park has also featured in Bond movies as well as 'Harry Potter', 'Lara Croft Tomb Raider' and 'The Phantom of the Opera'.

 Built in the style of a 16th century French chateau, Waddesdon Manor is a popular choice when such splendid surroundings are required.
-Indeed, the Netflix production this October of 'Rebecca', starring Lily James, used the dining room and breakfast room to look like an elegant French hotel suite.
+Indeed, Amazon Prime's version of 'Cinderella' starring Camilla Cabello used Waddesdon as the fairy tale castle, whilst Netflix's production of 'Rebecca', starring Lily James, used the dining room and breakfast room to look like an elegant French hotel suite.
 'The Crown', 'Downton Abbey' and James Bond have also all been filmed there.
-Opulent interiors (the house is currently closed) and stunning grounds lend themselves to film and tv production but are also a must-see for any Bucks visitor or resident.
-The grounds remain open during lockdown for locals to exercise but you must book in advance to ensure social distancing.
+Opulent interiors and stunning grounds lend themselves to film and tv production but are also a must-see for any Bucks visitor or resident.

 West Wycombe Park